kubeshop/testkube/docs/docs/cli-reference/testkube_create_test.md

   -t, --type string                                test type (defaults to postman/collection)
-      --uri string                                 URI of resource - will be loaded by http GET -v, --variable stringToString                    variable key value pair: --variable key1=value1 (default []) --variables-file string                      variables file path, e.g. postman env file - will be passed to executor if supported
+      --uri string                                 URI of resource - will be loaded by http GET -v, --variable stringToString                    variable key value pair: --variable key1=value1 (default []) --variable-configmap stringArray             config map name used to map all keys to basis variables --variable-secret stringArray                secret name used to map all keys to secret variables --variables-file string                      variables file path, e.g. postman env file - will be passed to executor if supported
 ```